-Looking for the perfect gluten free pizza crust?
-Try a gluten free sourdough thin crust pizza!
-It is full of flavour from the sourdough fermentation, and can hold the weight of tons of ingredients without getting at all soggy or brittle.
+Looking for the perfect gluten free sourdough thin crust pizza?
+This crust is full of flavour from the sourdough fermentation, and can hold the weight of tons of ingredients without getting at all soggy or brittle.

 Pizza is definitely the favourite meal of my gluten free kids.
 And we make pizza-inspired dinner nearly every week!
 I make pizza with a polenta crust.
 I make farinata and pizzaiola.
 However, our absolute FAVOURITE pizza crust is a traditional sourdough pizza crust.